 Why Light at Night Can Interfere With Your Sleep

-Too much noise and too much caffeine are common culprits to poor sleep, but light can keep you from getting adequate rest too, recent research shows.
+Too much noise and too much caffeine are common culprits to poor sleep, but light can keep you from getting adequate rest too.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-People who live in more densely populated areas that are lit at night with bright street lights or signs are more likely to report trouble sleeping, suggests new research from Stanford Sleep Epidemiology Research Center in California.
+People who live in more densely populated areas that are lit at night with bright street lights or signs are more likely to report trouble sleeping research suggests.

-“The light exposure is, in essence, somewhat disrupting our circadian rhythm,” Dr. Mehra says.
+“The light exposure is, in essence, somewhat disrupting our circadian rhythm,” she says.
 “This is especially true at night because you don’t want that bright light exposure at night when you’re supposed to be asleep.”

 Bright light not only keeps you alert, but it is the strongest external cue that we have to signal our circadian rhythm.
 Basically, we take cues from the intensity of light and the timing of light and that’s what helps us sleep and wake up.

-The researchers used data from the Defense Meteorological Satellite Program to determine the amount of light people were exposed to at night.
+Research using data from the Defense Meteorological Satellite Program also looked at the amount of light people were exposed to at night.
 Findings showed that those who had light exposure while sleeping got about 10 minutes less sleep per night.
 They also were more likely to report fatigue, wake up confused during the night, and have excessive sleepiness and impaired functioning during the day.

 Those who lived in cities with a population of 500,000 or more were exposed to street lights three to six times more intense than those who lived in lesser-populated areas.

-For those who live near bright street lights, taking preventative measures is a good idea, Dr. Mehra says.
+If you live near bright street lights, taking preventative measures is a good idea.

-“Blackout drapes are great and can be very effective especially for shift workers who work at night,” Dr. Mehra says.
+“Blackout drapes are great and can be very effective especially for shift workers who work at night,” says Dr. Mehra.
 “When shift workers go home and then try to sleep, it’s hard to do if the sun is streaming in through the windows.”

-In addition to blackout curtains or shades, Dr. Mehra says that a sleep mask that covers the eyes also can be effective for blocking out unwanted light.
+In addition to blackout curtains or shades, a sleep mask that covers your eyes can be effective for blocking out unwanted light.